 To keep it simple, however, you need to use the simplest method available there.
 Very surprisingly, the simplest method is also the most effective method as well.
 In this post, we have a systematic tutorial to help you migrate a WordPress site from your previous host to WP Engine.
 And, it’s the best way to enjoy the ultra-performance, reliability, and that power of reliability that WP Engine gives you.

 If you’ve followed a traditional site transfer, you know the hardships very well.
 Understanding this tiresome task, WP Engine has built a dedicated plugin to deal with WordPress site migration.
 It works just fine with all the WordPress installations you have and the process would take lesser time than it would have been with the established methods of WordPress site migration — where you’ll have to copy and paste a lot of stuff.
 So, in this tutorial, we are following a tutorial that makes use of the automated plug-in and dedicated transfer environment of WP Engine.
 Can we start?

-Steps for Migrate WordPress Site to WP Engine
+Steps for Migrate WordPress website to WP engine

 Step One — Get Things Ready